 Fitted Estimates: Linear model SGA = 0.1909324 - 0.0056458 *Age

-Inference: The proportion of babies with SGA delivered to mothers’ age 14 years is 19.09% and this finding will be unusual if the true proportion is between 13.62% and 24.56%.
+Inference: The predicted proportion of babies with SGA delivered to mothers’ age 14 years is 19.09% and this finding will be would not be unusual if the true proportion is between 13.62% and 24.56%.
 The difference in proportions of babies with SGA between two groups of mothers above 14 years who differ by 1 year of age is 5.65% less for the older age group compared to they younger group.
 The 95% CI shows that this finding will not be unusual if the true probability difference is anywhere between 9.74% and 1.55% less for the older age.
 We can with high confidence, based on the two-sided p value (p=0.007) of the t statistic reject the null hypothesis that states that there is no association between the probability of having a baby with SGA and mothers age 14 years and above.

 Evaluate associations between risk ratio (RR: ratios of probabilities).